Edgar, King of Scotland: Reign

 Although Geoffrey Gaimar claimed that Edgar owed feudal service to William Rufus, it is clear from Rufus's agreement to pay Edgar 40 or 60 shillings a day maintenance when in attendance at the English court that this is untrue.
 In any event, he did attend the court on a few occasions.
 On 29 May 1099, for example, Edgar served as sword-bearer at the great feast to inaugurate Westminster Hall.
 After William Rufus's death, however, Edgar ceased to appear at the English court.
 He was not present at the coronation of Henry I.

 The inheritance of the Scottish crown was not primogeniture as Duncan II had a legitimate son and heir in the person of William fitz Duncan.
 With Donald and Edmund removed, however, Edgar was uncontested king of Scots, and his reign incurred no major crises.
 Compared with his rise to power, Edgar's reign is obscure.
-One notable act was his gift of a camel (or perhaps an elephant), presumably a 'souvenir' of the First Crusade, to his fellow Gael Muircheartach Ua Briain, High King of Ireland.
+One notable act was his gift of a camel (or perhaps an elephant), presumably a "souvenir" of the First Crusade, to his fellow Gael Muirchertach Ua Briain, High King of Ireland.

 In 1098, Edgar signed a treaty with Magnus Barefoot, King of Norway, setting the boundary between Scots and Norwegian claims in the west.
 By ceding claims to the Hebrides and Kintyre to Magnus, Edgar acknowledged the practical realities of the existing situation.
 Edgar's religious foundations included a priory at Coldingham in 1098, associated with the Convent of Durham.
 At Dunfermline Abbey he sought support from Anselm of Canterbury with his mother's foundation from which the monks of Canterbury may have been expelled by Domnall Bán.